fatjond0413/sep10-freedom-project/blog/entry06.md

 ## The making of my MVP

  When creating my MVP I first went and put the rubric or my MVP on the tab next to it.
 Then I went to my IDE and opend my MVP and SHABAR project for a refrence or abit of a guide on what to do for my MVP.
-Then I also went to  and then got my containers to put my titles and content
+Then I also went to [the bootstrap website](https://getbootstrap.com/) and then got my containers to put my titles and content